KimchiLab/MedPC/README.md

 # MedPC
-Variouis MedPC / MedAssociates scripts in Matlab MedParse.m : Parses a MedPC file and returns the data from requested flags
+Various MedPC / MedAssociates scripts in Matlab

+MedParse.m : Parses a MedPC file and returns the data from requested flags